abcbarryn/kiwiirc/README.md

                 "port": 6697,
                 "tls": true,
 ```
+This is necessary because the default server hard coded into these downloads is no longer online.
 Make sure you configure a certificate.
 Then you should be able to point web browser at https://your.host.com:port###/ and run the client.

 ## Setting up Kiwi IRC to use with UnrealIRCd